Ayoseun/Ayoseun/README.md

-Ayo Solomon is Software Engineer and a technical writer with immense knowledge and a passionate speaker about open source, blockchain, software products, and serverless technologies.
+Ayo Solomon is a skilled software engineer and technical writer with expertise in open source, blockchain, software products, and serverless technologies.
+He has contributed to DEV.To, authored various contents for section engineering publications and Ethereum StackExchange, and is an founding member of Learnweb3dao.

+With experience building solutions across EVM, Rust powered Blockachains, including Stellar, Polkadot, Solana, Ayo Solomon is a sought-after software engineer and technical writer.
+He builds relationships with key stakeholders, including developers, engineers, and product managers, and leads strategic initiatives with influential teams and individuals.

+Solomon engages with the developer community through meetups, boot camps, hackathons, lectures, spaces and training.
+He educates web3 builders and the Backend Lead at NITDA Lagos, He also mentors at WIBA a coding community with over 7k+ active women learning software engineering in web2 and web3.

+He is also skilled in aggregating feedback from the developer community, prioritizing feature requests, and aligning internal organizations with developer partners' needs.
+Ayo has given several talks, workshops, and live coding demos, both virtually and onsite, inspiring and educating others as a speaker.

-Aside from slapping the keyboard till something magical emerge, he writes a lot of articles Here where he shares his knowledge and sometimes contributes to open source.
+Aside from slapping the keyboard till something magical emerge, he writes a lot of articles where he shares his knowledge and sometimes contributes to open source.

-👯 I’m looking to collaborate on more open source projects.

 💬 Ask me about Web Development, Technical Writing, Web3, Blockchain, Mobile technologies, NodeJs, Serverless Technologies, Open Source etc.